terminar/rebellion/README.md

 counter-clockwise to get back the led.
 On the S88 it should stop somewhere (12 keys?) before the end of the piano light stripe.

-## Known (critical) bugs in alpha3
+## Known (critical) bugs in alpha4

-Sending data to the display may result in a non functional (hanging) main loop or may take a while to proceed.
+- Sending data to the display may result in a non functional (hanging) main loop or may take a while to proceed.
 This may happen in the rebelliond testState 6.
   Maybe restarting NIHA/NIHIA is helpful.

+- as mentioned - rebelliond is currently unusable

+- windows is completely ignored due to the rewrite for the message queue and and testing with go/signals on macos

 ## Keys